Bill Galvano: Florida Senate

 When the state's legislative districts were redrawn, Galvano opted to run in the newly created 26th District, which included the district that he previously represented in the House.
 He was unopposed in the Republican primary and advanced to the general election, where he faced the Democratic nominee, Paula House, an attorney.
 Galvano campaigned on a platform of lowering the corporate tax rate and eventually phasing it out, supporting the state's charter school system, and connecting the coast with light rail, while House criticized Galvano for siding with special interests.
 Galvano was endorsed by The Bradenton Herald, the Tampa Bay Times, and the Tampa Tribune, with the Herald praising the "depth of his legislative and leadership experience, the strength of his commitment to public service and his principled approach to issues," the Times noting his "better grasp of the region," and the Tribune citing his "reputation as a reasonable, thoughtful lawmaker."
 He ended up defeating House by a solid margin, winning his first term in the Senate with 59% of the vote to her 41%.

 He was re-elected to his second term in 2014 without opposition, and was named the Senate Majority Leader for the 2014-2016 Senate term.
 Additionally, in anticipation of his re-election in 2018, Galvano circulated pledge cards from Senators in an effort to be elected President of the Florida Senate that year.

 Galvano's district was reconfigured and renumbered after court-ordered redistricting in 2016.

+During his tenure in the Florida Senate, Galvano focused on education, chairing and serving on education-related committees, where he was "deeply involved in education policy" and "worked to increased statewide funding for both higher education and K-12 schools."
+He also oversaw the creation of new school voucher program, the Family Empowerment Scholarship for Educational Options, during his presidency.